 - Define your mini-tasks for each

 three-monthblock to help you meet your medium-term target.

 - Drill these down into monthly or weekly activities if needed for crystal-clear planning.

-- Define what you can afford to spend on the first twelve months and assign your finances accordingly on the plan.
+- Define what you can afford to spend in the first twelve months and assign your finances according to the plan.